 Easy cash back redemption options

 You’ll have a decent mix of cash back redemption options with the Unlimited Cash Rewards card, including direct deposit to a Bank of America checking or savings account, a credit to an eligible Merrill investment account or a statement credit.

 There are also relatively few restrictions on when and in what amount you can redeem your cash rewards.
 Your rewards never expire and there’s no minimum threshold for manually redeeming as a direct deposit or statement credit.
 If you opt for an automatic checking or savings account electronic deposit or contribution to a qualifying Merrill 529 account, though, you’ll need to meet a $25 cash back minimum.

 Additionally, unlike some rewards cards, which offer more flexible redemption by allowing you to redeem for cash back as well as merchandise, gift cards, travel and more, Unlimited Cash Rewards card earnings can only be used for cash back.

-This may not be a deal-breaker if cash back is your focus, but it’s worth keeping in mind if you aren’t sure how you want to use your credit card rewards.
+This factor may not be a deal-breaker if cash back is your focus, but it’s worth keeping in mind if you aren’t sure how you want to use your credit card rewards.
 Some other cash back cards, like the Chase Freedom Unlimited, also hold extra value for aspiring travelers, since you can boost the value of your points when you redeem for travel by pooling them with a higher-tier card or transferring them to travel partners.